Creative photography assignments usually come from “THINKING OUTSIDE THE BOX.”

 Creating a “White Box” Composite Photograph

 Creating this composite image is done in a series of steps beginning with getting it right in camera, choosing the right lighting, maintaining a consistent look to the image, and compositing in Photoshop.
-This blog post will take you through the steps needed to create the final image of separate images of family members in the final composite above, including building the White Box.
+Our Box Composite Product will give you an overview of the steps Zeemanphotography.com took to create the final image of separate images of family members in the final composite above, including building the White Box.

 Creating the composite box series is simple as long as you get it right in camera.
 You will use Manual settings so you can select an aperture large enough to ensure everyone in the image stays in focus – usually around F9.
 The shutter speed will need to be below your camera’s sync speed – usually 125-200.
 One thing to avoid is a high ISO because you want to avoid noise in the image.
 I suggest a camera setting of F9, ISO 100, 125-200 shutter speed.
 You can try the different settings once you have the box and lighting set up.
 Select what works best for you and your setup.